Jewels stolen from Venice exhibition in brazen daytime heist

-Written by By Lauren Said-Moorhouse, CNN, Lorenzo D'Agostino, CNN, Jamie Gray, CNN
+Written by By Lauren Said-Moorhouse, Lorenzo D'AgostinoNicola Ruotolo, CNNRome

-In a plot worthy of a Hollywood heist caper, thieves mingled in with other visitors to an exhibition in Venice on Wednesday before brazenly making off with gems worth millions of euros.
+In a plot worthy of a Hollywood heist film, thieves mingled with other visitors to an exhibition in Venice on Wednesday before brazenly making off with gems of "indisputably elevated value," the canal city's police chief said.

-The working theory being developed by investigating officers suggests that at least two people entered the Doge's Palace -- a popular tourist spot in the canal city where a selection of Indian jewelry from the Qatari royal collection was on display to the public, Reuters reported
+The working theory being developed by investigating officers suggests that at least two people entered the Doge's Palace -- a popular tourist spot in Venice where a selection of Indian jewelry from the Qatari royal collection was on display to the public.

+One suspect acted as lookout while the other grabbed the jewels from a display case, police believe.

 A poster indicating the precious display hangs from Venice's Doge's Palace.
 Credit: Andrea Merola/AP

-One suspect acted as lookout while the other grabbed the jewels from the display case, police believe.
-They also suggest a larger gang may have been operating with the pair, as the museum's alarm system wasn't triggered until the thieves were making their escape.

-Venice police told CNN that the stolen items were a pair of earrings and a brooch made of diamonds, gold and platinum.
+Venice Police Chief Vito Danilo Gagliardi said that the stolen items were a pair of earrings and a brooch made of diamonds, gold and platinum.
 The pieces -- owned by Sheikh Hamad bin Abdullah Al Thani -- were snatched in the bold daytime robbery on the last day of the exhibit.

-"We are certainly dealing with very skilled professionals, who got away with it even though the building and the rooms were kitted out with very advanced technological systems," Venice police commissioner Vito Gagliardi told Reuters.
+A preliminary investigation revealed that the pair were able to delay the alarm system for one minute so it wasn't triggered until the thieves were making their escape, Gagliardi said.
+He described the culprits as "skilled."

+"They were certainly well prepared and hit in a targeted way," Gagliardi said.

 Over 270 pieces of Indian Mughal jewelry dated from the 16th to the 20th century were being shown to the public.
 Credit: Andrea Merola/AP

-Gagliardi said the jewels had a customs value of 30,000 euros (around $31,000), but told Reuters that the actual worth is more likely "a few million euros."
+that the jewels had a customs value of 30,000 euros (around $31,000), but indicated that the actual worth is more likely "a few million euros."

 A Venice police spokesman told CNN that the stolen pieces were "of great value" but would not provide an exact estimate of their worth.